-- 1 Open the ceramic disc valve in the hot water outlet ((3) in Fig. 15 on page 22). - Open a draw-off point to depressurise the potable water circuit. - When the potable water circuit is depressurised, close the draw-off point again. - 4 Disconnect the cables from the actuator. - 5 Dismantle the actuator.
+- 1 Open the ceramic disc valve hot water outlet (2). - Open a draw-off point to depressurise the potable water circuit. - 3 When the potable water circuit is depressurised, close the draw-off point again. - 4 Disconnect the cables from the actuator. - 5 Dismantle the actuator.

-Connect a hose line to the drain valve ((1) in Fig. 19 on page 29) in the primary circuit to make it easier to direct escaping water into a container.
+Connect a hose line to the drain valve (1) in the heating circuit to make it easier to direct escaping water into a container.

-- 6 Open the vent valve (5) and the drain valve (1) to depressurise and drain the heating circuit. - 7 Close the vent valve (5) and the drain valve (1). - 8 Loosen the screw connections between the control valve (4) and the pipework. - 9 Lift the control valve out of the station. - 10 Loosen the screw connections between the heat exchanger (3) and the pipework. - 11 Lift the heat exchanger out of the station. - 12 Clean the heat exchanger with a suitable cleaning agent.
-Follow the cleaning agent manufacturer's instructions. - 13 Lift the cleaned heat exchanger into the station.
+- 6 Open the vent valve (5) and the drain valve (1) to depressurise and drain the heating circuit. - 7 Close the vent valve (5) and the drain valve (1). - 8 Loosen the screw connections between the control valve (4) and the pipework. - 9 Lift the control valve out of the dwelling station. - 10 Loosen the screw connections between the heat exchanger (3) and the pipework. - 11 Lift the heat exchanger out of the dwelling station. - 12 Clean the heat exchanger with a suitable cleaning agent.
+Follow the cleaning agent manufacturer's instructions. - 13 Lift the cleaned heat exchanger into the dwelling station.